NGC 4993, the shell galaxy host of GW170817: constraints on the recent galactic merger: Discussion

-In the given model, the outermost detected shell of NGC\,4993 cannot reach its measured radius of 66$^{\prime\prime}$ (13.0\,kpc) sooner than 200\,Myr after the stars were striped from the secondary galaxy.
-Since the individual shells of NGC\,4993 are not well separated in azimuth, it is hard to infer a reliable number of the observed shells.
-However, the number of the predicted shell around the time 200\,Myr is about half of the the observed number.
-Thus 200\,Myr can be set as a safe lower estimate of the merger time.
+Firstly, we assume that all ten observed shells are made of stars that have been stripped from the secondary galaxy during the same pericentric passage, meaning the shell system of NGC\,4993 consists of one shell generation.
+This assumption is consistent with simulations, where up to ten shells are produced in the cases where the secondary galaxy is forced to dissolve during the first pericentric passage \citep{dc86,e12sg}.
+In the given model, the outermost detected shell of NGC\,4993 cannot reach its measured radius of 66$^{\prime\prime}$ (13.0\,kpc) sooner than 200\,Myr after the stars were stripped.
+Thus, 200\,Myr can be set as a safe lower estimate of the merger time.

-Around 400\,Myr after the merger, the radius of the outermost observed shell corresponds to the position of the second shell in the model.
-At this time, also the number of the observed and predicted shells is comparable.
+At around 400\,Myr after the merger, the radius of the outermost observed shell corresponds to the position of the second shell in the model.
+Moreover, at this time, the number of the observed and predicted shells is comparable in the region occupied by the observed shells.
 This would mean that the outermost observed shell is actually the shell number two.
 In such a situation, deeper photometric images of NGC\,4993 could reveal the unobserved outer shell.
-Such an observation would help to improve accuracy of the inferred time of the merger of the galaxies.
-In case that the outer shell is not found, it can just mean that the first shell already vanished due to the lack of stars with a high-enough orbital energy.

-For times around 600\,Myr and higher, the model predicts too many shells too densely placed to account for the observed shells of NGC\,4993.
-Note that only the evolution of the first ten shells is displayed in Fig.~\ref{fig:evo}.
-However, our model of the galaxy potential does not include uncertainties of the abundance matching.
-If the dark matter halo of NGC\,4993 is, in fact, significantly less massive than predicted by the the abundance matching, all the time estimates would shift toward higher values.
-Better models of the NGC\,4993 gravitational potential, using for example spatially resolved spectroscopic observations, are highly desirable.
+Such an observation would help to improve the accuracy of the inferred time of the merger of the galaxies.
+In the event that the outer shell is not found, it may just mean that the first shell already vanished due to the lack of stars with sufficiently high orbital energy.
+For times around 600\,Myr and higher, the model predicts too many shells that are too densely placed (especially for the inner parts) to account for the observed shells of NGC\,4993.
+It should be noted that only the evolution of the first ten shells is displayed in Fig.\,\ref{fig:evo}.
+It is unlikely that some shells escape observations in the region occupied by the six innermost shells, since they form a continuous spiral structure.
+In this single-generation scenario, the galactic merger thus occurred at most 600\,Myr ago.